BXB Market Review: Legit Broker or Just Another Scam?

 - Keep client funds in segregated accounts.

-- Participate in compensation funds.
+- Participate in compensation schemes.

-- Provide and disclose financial reporting, etc.
+- Provide and disclose financial statements, etc.

 What Does the Bxbmarket.com Website Reveal?